spacesoldier/starty/README.md

 &nbsp;
 #### Bringing it all together

-As a result, the example of an application configuration will look like the following:
+As a result, the example of an application configuration may look like following:

 ```yaml
 # an application name, it will appear in logs on startup